ibm-cloud-docs/speech-to-text/basic-request.md

 ```
 {: codeblock}

 Hesitation markers can also appear in other fields of a transcript.
-For example, if you request [word timestamps](/docs/services/speech-to-text/output.html#word_timestamps) for the individual words of a transcript, the service reports the start and end time of each hesitation marker.
+For example, if you request [Word timestamps](/docs/services/speech-to-text/output.html#word_timestamps) for the individual words of a transcript, the service reports the start and end time of each hesitation marker.

 ```javascript
 {